Home » Can You Spay or Neuter A Parrot? (Fixing Birds)

 can you stop a parrot from laying eggs?

-What Is Neutering in Birds?
+Neutering in Parrots

-Males parrots can be sterilized through neutering, but the process differs from a mammal.
+Male parrots can be sterilized through neutering, but the process differs from a mammal.
 Parrots don’t have a penis, and their testicles are located internally in the coelomic cavity within the abdomen.

 Neutering a male parrot will involve a vasectomy or castration.

-The former is considered a more straightforward procedure but will only be considered if required on medical grounds.
+The former is a more straightforward procedure but will only be considered if required on medical grounds.
 Very few vets will sterilize a male parrot to adjust its breeding behavior.

 Vasectomy vs. Castration